 Blue Coral Snake or Malayan Coral snake (Calliophis bivirgatusta) Singapore near Terentang Trail (near HSBC TreeTop Walk, Singapore Island Club, MacRitchie Reservoir)

-Joggers or hikers, be careful when walking along the trail near the forest.
+Joggers ,hikers and photographers, be careful when walking along the trail near the forest.
 When you come across one, don’t panic.
 Do not touch or get close to the snake.
 The Blue Coral snake is one of the most poisonous snakes in Singapore.